A glossary of all the terms around Minecraft server hosting and managing your Minecraft server or network.

 A game panel is a web interface provided by hosting companies that lets you manage a Minecraft server.

-Garbage collection (GC) is how the Java Virtual Machine frees up memory that’s no longer used.
+Garbage collection (GC) is how Java automatically cleans up memory your Minecraft server doesn’t need anymore.

 Griefing is when players intentionally destroy or vandalize others’ builds or items.